Terms and Conditions

 7. Palette Cloud and online storage

-7.1 Palette may provide the customer with access to a Palette managed online storage (Palette Cloud) for a fee.
+7.1 Palette may provide the customer with access to a Palette managed online service (Palette Cloud) for a fee.
 Certain software services described in the operating instructions can only be used as long as the customer has access to the Palette Cloud.
+If the customer has personal data of third parties handled by Palette, the order data processing conditions of Palette apply.

-7.2 Compensation for the Palette Cloud will be charged for a period of time and will typically depend on the storage space provided.
+7.2 Compensation for the Palette Cloud will be charged for a set period of time.

-7.3 Palette may agree on a minimum term for access to the Palette Cloud.
-In this case, the contract will automatically be extended by 12 months if it is not cancelled in writing by registered letter 3 months before the end of the term.
-Palette has the right to suspend access to the Palette Cloud for arrears of more than two months.
+7.3 The contract for the Palette Cloud will be extended by 12 months if it is not terminated in writing 3 months before the end of the term.

 7.4 Access to the Palette Cloud requires an up-to-date version of the software.

-7.5 Following termination of the service partnership, and therefore access to Palette Cloud, Palette is not required to secure or retain any content stored by the customer on the Palette Cloud.
+7.5 Six months after termination of the contract and notification by Palette about access to the Palette Cloud, Palette is no longer obliged to back up or store any content stored by the customer on the Palette Cloud.

-8.1 Palette may offer the contractual software for rent.
+8.1 Palette may offer the contractual software for subscription.
 During the term of the lease, Palette grants the customer the right to use the software in accordance to no. 2.3.

-8.4 The contract is automatically renewed for 12 months if it is not cancelled in writing by registered letter 3 months before the end of the term.
-Palette has the right to suspend software deployment, delivery of updates, and deployment of the Palette Cloud until payment is due for arrears of more than two months.
+8.3 The contract is automatically renewed for 12 months if it is not cancelled in writing 3 months before the end of the term.

 9. Non-disclosure; intellectual property rights

-9.1 Disclosure to any third party of passwords or access data provided by Palette, which are given for the purpose of copy protection or for access to Cloud services by Palette, to third parties without the express written permission of Palette is not permitted.
+9.1 Disclosure of passwords or access data provided by Palette, which are given for the purpose of copy protection or for access to Cloud services, to third parties without the express written permission of Palette is not permitted.

 9.2 The customer shall diligently protect the contractual software including all documentation provided, as well as the backup copy from any unauthorised disclosure to a third party.
 This includes disclosure to unauthorised employees as well as binding third parties accordingly.